top of page

 Wave forecast map from windy.com showing high wave activity in the North Atlantic Ocean and moderate conditions in the Mediterranean Sea as of 03/02/2026 at 13:00.

-How to Read Windy App
+How to Read the Windy App

 Global wind patterns and ocean currents visualized on the Windy app, showcasing a colorful map with varying wind intensities across the world.